-NOTE: The EAS address can be e.g. an Anycast IP address in which case the destination IP address remains the same from the UE point of view.

-In order to reduce packet loss in the uplink, the old EAS continues to serve the UE until the new user plane path has been establishedand the application context has been moved to the target EAS.Scenario 1: EAS IP address is changed:
+Option 1d: When the SMF receives the new EAS IP address, it configures the local PSA UPF to enforce the EAS IP address replacement.
+To enable this option, the AF needs to send the Anchor/Source EAS IP address and Serving Local EAS IP address per DNAI to SMF via AF Influence procedure.
+This option is further described in solution #29 and #30.
+To enable this option, the following additional information needs to be included in Nnef_TrafficInfluence_AppRelocationInfo from AF to NEF in the response message of Early Notification:

+Support of EAS IP address Replacement.

+In order to prevent packet loss in the uplink, following options can be applied..

+Option 2a: Old and new EAS handles its own IP packets respectively

+Scenario 1: EAS IP address is changed:

 - The AF influences the SMF to request the new ULCL/BP to forward uplink data with old EAS IP address or old IPv6 prefix towards the old ULCL/BP and then to old EAS, and forward the uplink data with new EAS IP address or new IPv6 prefix towards the new PSA.
 The new PSA buffers the uplink data.